Yasmin-FY/llm-safety-silencing/mitigations/drift-monitor.md

 # Responsible Drift Monitor (RDM)

-This document outlines a proposal a Responsible Drift Monitor (from here on out abbreviated as RDM) which is a conceptual framework for the early detection, monitoring, and intervention of relational and emotional drift in conversational AI systems.
+This document outlines a proposal for a Responsible Drift Monitor (from here on out abbreviated as RDM), which is a conceptual framework for the early detection, monitoring, and intervention of relational and emotional drift in conversational AI systems.

-While existing safety systems in Large Language Models (LLMs) effectively identify explicit attacks such as prompt injections or direct jailbreak attempts, they fail to capture gradual emotional, empathic, or relational drift.
+While existing safety systems in large language models (LLMs) effectively identify explicit attacks such as prompt injections or direct jailbreak attempts, they fail to capture gradual emotional, empathic, or relational drift.
 These are scenarios in which an AI subtly loses objectivity, emotional distance, or rule consistency during long, emotionally charged interactions.

 RDM is a proposal for a multi-layered architecture combining psycholinguistic pattern recognition, state tracking, and AI self-reflection to identify and mitigate these risks before boundary violations or dependency patterns emerge.

-The goal is not to police conversations, but to support healthier, safer, and more transparent AI–User relationships and to prevent escalation.
+The goal is not to police conversations but to support healthier, safer, and more transparent AI/user relationships and to prevent escalation.

 ## Problem Statement
-Current jailbreak detectors recognize only overt or explicit manipulations (e.g. DAN-mode, prompt injections, adversarial attacks).
+Current jailbreak detectors recognize only overt or explicit manipulations (e.g. DAN-mode, prompt injections, and adversarial attacks).
 Because of this:
 - Emotional or gradual drift often goes unnoticed.
 - Empathetic or emotionally vulnerable users may unintentionally silence safeguards.
-- Over extended conversations may cause the AI to "forget" or soften its safety boundaries.
+- Overextended conversations may cause the AI to "forget" or soften its safety boundaries.

-Existing moderation tools monitor input and output content, but not the relational dynamics which are the evolving emotional context and attachment gradient between the user and the AI.
+Existing moderation tools monitor input and output content, but not the relational dynamics, which are the evolving emotional context and attachment gradient between the user and the AI.

 ## Vision and Objectives
 The vision is to establish an intelligent, proactive monitoring layer that: